humumShaikh/Digital-VLSI_Designs/Simulation_Only/Sine_Wave_Generator/README.md

-Assign an input clock and an output wire to the wrapper's output Write testbench to simulate an input clock to the wrapper Here we are assuming an input clock freqeuncy of 100MHz
+Assign an input clock and an output wire to the wrapper's output Write testbench to simulate an input clock to the wrapper Here we are assuming an input clock freqeuncy of 100MHz Run the simulation

+Now in the simulation window :
+- Change the output signal's 'waveform style' to 'analog'
+- Change the output signal's 'radix' to 'signed decimal'